// Features

 Branches can be deleted from the Branches panel.
 Click the delete icon on any branch row to remove it.
 Deleting a branch requires confirmation.

-The last remaining branch cannot be deleted -- at least one branch must always exist in a chat.
+The last remaining branch cannot be deleted, at least one branch must always exist in a chat.
 If you attempt to delete the last branch, a toast error is shown and the operation is cancelled.

 Deleting a branch also deletes all of its sub-branches (child branches that were forked from it).
 The confirmation dialog notes this.